History of VH1: I Love… series (2002–2014)

 In 2002, VH1 broadcast a ten-part series entitled I Love the '80s.
 The series was adapted from a BBC series, first broadcast in 2000, in which current entertainers and pop-culture figures offered their take on the trends, events, and personalities of another decade.
 The success of VH1's I Love the '80s, coupled with the growing nostalgia for ever-more-recent times, led the network to create an array of similarly themed programs.
 These ranged from 2003's I Love the '70s, to further variants like I Love the '80s Strikes Back, I Love the '90s, and I Love the '90s: Part Deux.
 More recently, VH1 premiered I Love the '80s 3-D and I Love the '70s: Volume 2.
 So eager was the network to capitalize on the trend while it was hot, that it devoted a series to the 2000s, despite the fact that the decade had not yet ended (I Love the New Millennium, broadcast in 2008, covered only the years 2000–2007).
 This was thought to be the final installment of the series until 2014, when I Love the 2000s continued the format.

 The concept was broadened to include non-decade based installments, I Love the Holidays and I Love Toys.
 The format of these shows has also been reused for the weekly program Best Week Ever, the miniseries Black to the Future, which focuses on African-American pop culture, and the miniseries The Great Debate, which debates about pop culture.

 The Greatest series

 VH1 also produces its The Greatest series in which a similar format is used to countdown lists like "100 Greatest Artists of Rock and Roll", "The 50 Sexiest Video Moments", "100 Greatest Songs of Rock 'N' Roll", "100 Greatest Songs from the Past 25 Years", "100 Greatest One-hit Wonders", "100 Greatest Kid Stars", and "100 Greatest Teen Stars".
 In 2001, Mark McGrath hosted VH1's miniseries "100 Most Shocking Moments in Rock 'N' Roll", which compiled a list of the moments in music history that changed its course and shook its foundations.
-Recently in late December 2009, an updated series titled "100 Most Shocking Music Moments" aired on VH1.
+In late December 2009, an updated series titled "100 Most Shocking Music Moments" aired on VH1.
 In 2008 and early 2009, the channel premiered the "100 Greatest Hip-Hop Songs", "100 Greatest Hard Rock Songs", "100 Greatest Songs of the 90s", and "100 Greatest Songs of the 80s".